Gireve/pncp-implementation-guide/docs/05-iso15118-plug-and-charge.md

 #### 5.3.2 The EV-User subscribes to an eMSP

 This step is not very impacted by the ISO-15118 and PlugCharge feature.
 There is no specific action related to these features.
 But this step is really important and mandatory because it generates the eMSP EV-user contract and its identifier eMAId (see 2.0 in the following illustration).
+- Generate the eMAId.

-![EV-User subscribes to an eMSP](./images/media/image24.png)
+![EV-User subscribes to an eMSP](./images/media/image24.png) *Figure 6 - The EV-User subscribes to an eMSP*

 The eMSP backend system: